 In this directory you'll find programs to help your family obtain and pay for the special services you might need.
 This directory can point you in the right direction, but it can't answer all your questions.
 For the programs that interest you, please call the phone numbers at the end of each section to talk to a staff person.

-This directory is available in English, Spanish, French, Russian and Chinese.
-These can be downloaded at the above web site.
+This directory is available in English, Spanish, Chinese, Russian, French, Italian, Korean and Polish.
+These can be downloaded at the above website.

 To order copies of this directory, send a request to:

 Be sure to include the name of the publication you are requesting, including the language.

 - Technology and tools that have been changed so that people with disabilities can more easily use them.
 Examples include phones with text, speech recognition software, cars with lifts, and extra large keyboards.

 - Developmental Disability:

 - A physical or mental condition, such as Down syndrome, autism, cerebral palsy, vision or hearing impairment, that has a high chance of leading to a developmental delay.
 A "delay" means that the child is behind in at least one area of development (physical, mental, communication, social, or emotional), compared to what is typical for children of his or her age.